TVISTAURI6538/TVIS-Pi-0neers/README.md

 - TCS-230 Color sensor
 - Gyro sensor
 ## Building and Schematic Diagram
-We used an [Ackerman Steering](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#steering) metal Chassis because of the High-precision Steering
+We used a pre-assembled [Ackerman Steering](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#steering) metal Chassis because of its exceptional precision in steering.
+This chassis is perfect for constructing rapid robot kits with turning capabilities that closely resemble those of regular cars.
+The steering mechanism faithfully replicates the steering of real-world cars and is well-suited for simulating and constructing projects based on this technology.
+Moreover, this steering mechanism allows for the handling of heavier loads and offers easier control compared to standard skid steering.
+Additionally, the front of the chassis features crash-absorbing construction, protecting against impacts.

 ## Photos
 | Left-aligned | Center-aligned |
 |:-------------|:--------------:|